Julia has two mechanisms for loading code:

 using X mean in various code contexts and what files these statements cause to be loaded.
 Julia understands two kinds of environments:

-- A project environment is a directory with a project file and an optional manifest file, and forms an explicit environment.
+- A project environment is a directory with a project file and an optional manifest file, and forms an explicit environement.
 The project file determines what the names and identities of the direct dependencies of a project are.
 The manifest file, if present, gives a complete dependency graph, including all direct and indirect dependencies, exact versions of each dependency, and sufficient information to locate and load the correct version.

 - A package directory is a directory containing the source trees of a set of packages as subdirectories, and forms an implicit environment.
 If

 Xis a subdirectory of a package directory and